gorda/istio.io/content/en/docs/setup/upgrade/istioctl-upgrade/index.md

 For example, if you are downgrading from Istio 1.4 to 1.3.3, use `istioctl` version 1.3.3.

-## Downgrade to Istio 1.4 and higher versions steps
+## Downgrade to Istio 1.4 and higher versions steps{#downgrade-to-Istio-1.4-and-higher-versions-steps}

 You can also use `istioctl upgrade` to downgrade versions.
 The process steps are identical to the upgrade process mentioned in the previous section, only use the